You've made it to the edge of the day,

 You don't have to carry anything further let this be a soft place,

-You can be wired,
+You can be tired if you're wired,

-We're not forcing sleep,
+You can be wired we're not forcing sleep,

 We're simply making a kinder space for sleep to arrive and if it helps to hear it plainly,

-Feel the places where you're held,
+You're allowed to rest feel the places where you're being held,

 The mattress beneath you,